 How Long Will It Take?

-About 3-4 hours
+About 3 to 4 hours

 Will It Hurt?

 Average Hospital Stay

-During your stay, the hospital staff will take steps to reduce your chance of infection such as:
+During your stay, the hospital staff will take steps to lower your risk of infection such as:

 - Washing their hands